Hurricane Hilary prompts flood watch from Mexico to north of Los Angeles

 Most of the storm's energy is predicted to cross north of the border with Mexico Sunday night into Monday

-Daniel Swain, a climate scientist at the University of California, Los Angeles, says some inland desert areas could see upward of five to ten inches of rain.
+Daniel Swain, a climate scientist at the University of California, Los Angeles, says some inland desert areas could see upward of 5 to 10 inches of rain.

 "We're talking about the potential for multiple years worth of precipitation in just two days in some parts of the deserts of southeastern California, southern Nevada and western Arizona," Swain said.